madhosoi/madhosoi-theme/README.md

 Preferences:

 1. Go to `Extensions`
-2. Search for `Panda` and install it.
+2. Search for `MadHosoi` and install it.
 3. Go to `Color Themes` and choose `MadHosoi Theme` as the color theme or `CMD + Shift + P` and enter Command `> color theme` and choose `MadHosoi Theme`.